bmuschko/ckad-crash-course/exercises/11-using-labels-annotations/instructions.md

 In this exercise, you will exercise the use of labels and annotations for a set of Pods.

+> **_NOTE:_** If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda scenarios ["Assigning labels to Pods imperatively"](https://learning.oreilly.com/scenarios/6-1-ckad-labels/9781098105181/) and ["Assigning annotations to Pods imperatively"](https://learning.oreilly.com/scenarios/6-3-ckad-annotations/9781098105204/).

 ## Defining and Querying Labels and Annotations

 1. Create three different Pods with the names `frontend`, `backend` and `database` that use the image `nginx`.